Whirling injections, surjections, and other functions between finite sets: Introduction

-In Section~\ref{sec:injsur} we consider the whirling action on injections and surjections between two finite sets.
-In both cases, we prove that within any given orbit, any two elements $1,2,\dots,k$ of the codomain appear as outputs of functions the same number of times.
-This was originally conjectured by the second author.
+In Section~\ref{sec:injsur} we consider the whirling action on injections and on surjections from a finite set $[n]$ to another finite set $[k]$.
+In both cases, we prove that within each orbit $\eso$, the number $\sum\limits_{f\in\eso} \#f^{-1}(i)$ of times $i\in[k]$ appears as an output of a function in $\eso$ is the same for each $i\in[k]$.
 We also prove this for a family of functions that naturally generalizes injections and conjecture it for a similar family that generalizes surjections.

-In Section~\ref{sec:whirl-park}, we describe whirling on the family of parking functions, where we focus on a result due to Nathan Williams.
-Parking functions have received much attention from combinatorialists since their introduction by Konheim and Weiss in 1966~\cite{parking-functions-def}.
-It turns out that through a bijection of Stanley between parking functions and factorizations of the cycle $(n+1,n,\dots,2,1)\in\ss_{n+1}$ as a product of $n$ transpositions, whirling corresponds to a conjugation action on the transpositions.
-We further discuss how we can use the whirling action to determine the factorization corresponding to a given parking function.

-In Section~\ref{sec:op} we consider whirling on order-preserving maps, obtaining results that follow from homomesies proved by Haddadan~\cite{shahrzad}.
 Then in Section~\ref{sec:rg}, we explore the whirling action on various families of restricted growth words, which are functions that encode set partitions.